You can now download our complete Messaging Service Policies at the bottom of this page.

 1. Use one recognizable number

 Each campaign should use one primary phone number.
 Using a single number for both text and voice calls is recommended.

 2. Use one recognizable domain name

 Each campaign should be associated with a single web domain.
-Although a full domain is preferred, a URL shortener may be used to deliver custom links.
+A full domain is required; a URL shortener cannot be used to deliver custom links.

 3. Use natural language

 You should use natural language in your messages, which means that you do not use non-standard spellings.

 For example, “H! h0w ar3__you do1ng?” is a non-standard spelling.

 You should collect the consumer consent yourself, and not use consent acquired from a third party.
 The consumer is expecting a relationship with the business they interacted with.